 After some googling to compare domain name registrars, I settled on Namesilo, largely because they’re one of the cheapest around, and honestly I haven’t had any trouble with them.
 Switching nameservers was simple, whois privacy is free, that’s about all I need actually.
 I’ve bought 3 domain names through them thus far and don’t plan on switching to anyone else anytime soon.

 Normally the documentation on GitHub is a cinch to follow along, but somehow the setting up of custom domains tutorial just flew over my head.
-The first time I tried it, I ended up on a roundabout link journey between Setting up a custom domain with GitHub Pages, Tips for configuring a CNAME record with your DNS provider and About custom domains for GitHub Pages sites.
+The first time I tried it, I ended up on a roundabout link journey between Setting up a custom domain with GitHub Pages, Troubleshooting custom domains and GitHub Pages and About custom domains for GitHub Pages sites.
 I seriously think this a problem with me, not GitHub.

 I also wanted to use Cloudflare with my site, but in retrospect, this actually simplified things.
 If you have never heard of Cloudflare and would like to find out more, you can check out this blog post by the Cloudflare team explaining just that.
 Full disclosure, I never actually got the custom domain to work right just through Namesilo.